Converter for net/http handlers to/from Fiber request handlers, special thanks to @arsmn!

 Basic Authentication middleware for Fiber that provides an HTTP basic authentication.
 It calls the next handler for valid credentials and 401 Unauthorized or a custom response for missing or invalid credentials.

 Cache middleware for Fiber designed to intercept responses and cache them.
 This middleware will cache the Body, Content-Type and StatusCode using the c.Path() as unique identifier.
 Special thanks to @codemicro for creating this middleware for Fiber core!

 Compression middleware for Fiber that will compress the response using gzip, deflate and brotli compression depending on the Accept-Encoding header.

 CORS middleware for Fiber that can be used to enable Cross-Origin Resource Sharing with various options.

 CSRF middleware for Fiber that provides Cross-site request forgery protection by passing a csrf token via cookies.
 This cookie value will be used to compare against the client csrf token on requests, other than those defined as "safe" by RFC7231 \(GET, HEAD, OPTIONS, or TRACE\).
 When the csrf token is invalid, this middleware will return the fiber.ErrForbidden error.
-When no csrf cookie is set, or the token has expired, a new token will be generated and csrf cookie set.

 The Early Data middleware for Fiber adds support for TLS 1.3's early data ("0-RTT") feature.